apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Turkey's Erdogan says Hamas is not terrorist organisation**
+**Florida Governor Ron DeSantis bans pro-Palestine student organisation**

-You can read more about it [here](https://www.reuters.com/world/middle-east/turkeys-erdogan-says-hamas-is-not-terrorist-organisation-2023-10-25/).
+You can read more about it [here](https://www.aljazeera.com/news/2023/10/25/florida-governor-ron-desantis-bans-pro-palestine-student-organisation).

 ## Requirements
 - Python 3.8